baldonharris/Angular-4-Helper/README.md

 ### Methods
 **getRouteData(Router, fn): void**
-> A subscriber of router.events that gets the data of the activated route.
-Data is passed through the callback, as well as the instanced Subscriber.
+> A subscriber of `router.events` that gets the data of the activated route.
+Data is passed through the callback, as well as the instanced Subscriber of the event.

 Route:
 ```sh